marulkan/cesnet-hive/README.markdown

 <a name="upgrade"></a>
 ###Upgrade

-The best way is to refresh configrations from the new original (=remove the old) and relaunch puppet on top of it.
+The best way is to refresh configurations from the new original (=remove the old) and relaunch puppet on top of it.
 There is also needed to update schema using *schematool* or upgrade scripts in */usr/lib/hive/scripts/metastore/upgrade/DATABASE/*.

 For example (using mysql, from Hive 0.13.0):